 So much goes into the reason of divorce, and often we hear that one person wanted out while the other fought hard to keep it together.
 What if the single you are making remarks toward had indeed wanted to stay married?
 What if they are in anguish and feeling trampled on at the moment with being rejected?
 What good does it do to remind them of what they don’t have and have longed for?

-I hate divorce, it has been a huge part of the fabric of my life with 17 divorces in my immediate family, but just as much, I have seen some that never truly wanted a split have to face the fact it’s over.
+I hate divorce, it has been a huge part of the fabric of my life with a dozen and 1/2 divorces in my immediate family, but just as much, I have seen some that never truly wanted a split have to face the fact … it’s over.
 It’s a sad day when a certificate of divorce is issued, and my advice to others, is to take some time to imagine what it would be like if their spouse decided to part ways against their will, or if even something extreme happened to tear them apart.
 Putting ourselves into the shoes of another with situations that are different from ours can help us use a little sympathy and consideration to keep quiet and not blame and point fingers.
 Also, even if you did survive a tough test and your marriage is in tact, not everyone may have the same fortitude to hold it together.

 “You are a widow.
 Have you thought of dating someone else?
 You can love again – let’s set you up on a date.”